We are Kettering’s only Arts centre.

-Our first event was with children’s author, Jaqueline Wilson, and we have welcomed many more famous and talented faces over the following years.
+Our first event in 2011 was with children’s author, Jaqueline Wilson, and we have welcomed many more famous and talented faces over the following years.

 We can proudly say we continue to champion local and national artists by showcasing Live music, Theatre, Comedy, Cinema and Art installations.

 We have been particularly fortunate to host many top level comedians such as Jack Dee, Shaparak Khorsandi, Nish Kumar, Alex Horne, Rosie Jones, Josh Widdecombe and Kettering’s local megastar James Acaster.
 Our monthly comedy club has seen numerous up and coming talent grace our humble stage and so often we are complemented for the incredible acoustics in our venue.
 From both performers and the audience.

 Although we are a community-led Arts centre, our sound and tech team, welcomers and bar staff are fully trained and eager to make sure you have the best night possible.
 Thanks to our amazing volunteers, we are able to keep ticket prices much lower than other venues and if you live in Kettering you might even be able to walk down to our venue saving you even more money.